-is of course responsive for conventional Newtonian gravity theory.
-However because these terms cross modulate the "dark matter" density space turbulence can manifest, in part, as a speed-up effect, as in the data in Fig.9.
-Hence it is conjectured that the Earth scattering effect, manifest in the data, affords a means to study the dynamics arising from (9).
-That dynamics has already been confirmed in the non-singular space inflow black holes and the non-singular cosmic filaments effects, which are exact analytic solutions to (7) or (8).
+rection of gravitational waves, and detected an Earth scattering effect: the effective speed is larger when the 3-space path passes deeper into the Earth, Fig.8.
+Eqn.(6) displays two kinds of waveform effects: disturbances from the 1st part, $\partial u/\partial t = -(\nabla u)^2/2$; and then matter density and the "dark matter" density effects when the 2nd term is included.
+These later effects are instantaneous, indicating in this theory, that the universe (space) is highly non-locally connected, see [9], and combine in a non-linear manner with local disturbances that propagate at the speed of space.
+The matter density term is of course responsive for conventional Newtonian gravity theory.
+However because these terms cross modulate the "dark matter" density space turbulence can manifest, in part, as a speed-up effect, as in the data in Fig.8.
+Hence it is conjectured that the Earth scattering effect manifest in the data affords a means to study the dynamics arising from (7).
+That dynamics has already been confirmed in the nonsingular space inflow black holes and the non-singular cosmic filaments effects, which are exact analytic solutions to (5) or (6).
 Indeed by using data from suitably located Zener diode detectors, for which the detected space flow passes through the centre of the Earth, we could be able to study the black hole located there, i.e. to perform black hole scattering experiments.